mathielen/ImportEngineBundle/readme.md

 ```

 #### Let the framework discover which importer suites best (auto discovery) ####
+Uses the storageprovider "default" if not also given as argument.
 ```bash
 $ app/console importengine:import /tmp/somedir/myfile.csv
 ```

 #### Import myfile.csv with "your_importer_name" importer ####
+Uses the storageprovider "default" if not also given as argument.
 ```bash
 $ app/console importengine:import -i your_importer_name /tmp/somedir/myfile.csv
 ```